pnnl/modme/README.md

   * Browse to the ModME experiment initiation page http://localhost:9000/ModME/
   * Select a condition from the drop-down, enter a participant, session, and study id, and press the Begin button
   * Press the space bar when prompted
   * Wait for the experiment to finish.
-You do not need to repond to alerts or otherwise while the experiment is running.
+You do not need to respond to alerts or otherwise while the experiment is running.
   * Once the session is complete, browse to http://localhost:9000/admin/ModME/metadata/
   * Find the entry for your recorded session and click the link
   * Check the AllowEventReuse box and press Save